DIDSR/ValidPath/README.md

 1. WSI Reader: Read Whole slide Image, Extract WSI Regions
 2. Extract Annotations: Extract annotations and masks from Whole Slide Images
 3. Patch Extraction: Extract patch images from annotated regions
-4. Color Normalization: Color normalization of extracted patches
-5. Annotation Generator: Generate Aperio ImageScope Annotation file
+4. Annotation Generator: Generate Aperio ImageScope Annotation file
-6. Performance Assessmet: including different methods for assessing the performance of ML models
+5. Performance Assessmet: including different methods for assessing the performance of ML models

 ## Installation
 This section will help you to install the packages needed for ValidPath.